-[Image1][English]The Olympics have finally arrived in Japan.
-Although the atmosphere is quieter than usual b
+[Image1][English/Japanese]The Olympics have finally arrived in Japan.
+Although the atmosphere is quieter tha

-[Image2][English]The Olympics have finally arrived in Japan.
-Although the atmosphere is quieter than usual b
+[Image2][English/Japanese]The Olympics have finally arrived in Japan.
+Although the atmosphere is quieter tha

-[Image3][English]The Olympics have finally arrived in Japan.
-Although the atmosphere is quieter than usual b
+[Image3][English/Japanese]The Olympics have finally arrived in Japan.
+Although the atmosphere is quieter tha

-[Image4][English]The Olympics have finally arrived in Japan.
-Although the atmosphere is quieter than usual b
+[Image4][English/Japanese]The Olympics have finally arrived in Japan.
+Although the atmosphere is quieter tha

-[Image5][English]The Olympics have finally arrived in Japan.
-Although the atmosphere is quieter than usual b
+[Image5][English/Japanese]The Olympics have finally arrived in Japan.
+Although the atmosphere is quieter tha

 The Olympics have finally arrived in Japan.
-Although the atmosphere is quieter than usual because of the Corona disaster, the people of Japan are excited by the heated competition every day.
-In this article, I would like to introduce the unique "event" culture of Japan.
+Although the atmosphere is quieter than usual because of the coronavirus pandemic, people across Japan are excited by the day-after-day intense competition.
+In this article, I will introduce Japan’s distinctive event culture.

 Valentine’s Day: The Chocolate Wars